Busta Jones: Chris Spedding, Gang of Four, and other work post-Talking Heads in New York (1981–1983)

 Following his stint with Talking Heads, Jones would collaborate once again with guitarist Chris Spedding.

 Following his work with Chris Spedding, Jones would continue to work towards a music career in New York City.
 He would play at clubs like The Peppermint Lounge, The Mudd Club and The Danceteria.
-Former Talking Heads collaborators like David Byrne, Jerry Harrison Bernie Worrell, and Dolette McDonald were known to come on stage and join Jones.
+Former Talking Heads collaborators David Byrne, Jerry Harrison Bernie Worrell, and Dolette McDonald were known to come on stage and join Jones.
 These shows coincided with Jones' increasing relationship with musicians Dash Hoving and Marty Feier.
 Dash and Feier were both working on organizing a larger project that would be known as "The Seclusions."
 Although occasionally playing live, The Seclusions were more intended to be a studio project, recruiting a number of key players in the New York scene, including Jimmy Destri, Joey Ramone, Jimmy Ripp, and Jay Dee Daugherty.
 This collaboration with Joey Ramone would lead to future work for Jones with The Ramones.
 Jones co-wrote the song "Chasing the Night" off the Too Tough to Die record, with Joey Ramone and Dee Dee Ramone.

 Despite this success, Jones would soon choose to leave New York City, although the reason remains unclear.
-Jones was known at this time to have issues with substance abuse, gaining the reputation as a "partyer" with "rough edges."
+Jones was known at this time to have issues with substance abuse, gaining the reputation as a "partyer" with "rough edges".
 Additionally, Jones felt as though he was being held back by his race at times.
-Even though Jones had worked with many punk and rock acts like The Ramones and Talking Heads, he still felt as though there were difficulties in pursuing the music he wanted to play.
-In an interview from 1982 Jones said:"It's hard for a black rock act to get a deal, because if you're black you're supposed to just do dance music.
+Even though Jones had worked with many punk and rock acts like The Ramones and Talking Heads, he still felt there were difficulties in pursuing the music he wanted to play.
+In an interview from 1982 Jones said:It's hard for a black rock act to get a deal, because if you're black you're supposed to just do dance music.
 But I grew up listening to the same records as everyone else, not just Motown and Stax, but Cream and Hendrix, British rock bands.
-I've written a lot of rock songs over the years, and I really feel that it's time for me to get out and do all these things that I've never had a chance to do before."Jones would leave New York City to return home to Memphis by the end of 1983.
+I've written a lot of rock songs over the years, and I really feel that it's time for me to get out and do all these things that I've never had a chance to do before.Jones would leave New York City to return home to Memphis by the end of 1983.

-Later career and death
+Later career

 Continuing his musical career in London, Jones worked with video director Robert Milton Wallace for "My Hands are Shaking" featuring harrowing footage from the Tiananmen Square massacre where Chinese authorities cracked down on a civil rights protest by students in 1989.
 When asked how he dealt with his own experiences of inequality and racism he said his mother had told him to "just laugh" and he did.

 Jones died of heart failure on December 6, 1995, in Memphis, Tennessee.